AzusaOS/apkg/README.md

 In order for package names to be appropriately sorted, the following collation rules are applied when sorting keys are generated:

-* Series of digits are prefixed with a single byte which value is how many digits are following minus 1.
-For example "1" becomes "<00>1" and 42 becomes "<01>42", this ensures sorting for version numbers.
+* Series of digits are prefixed with a single byte which value is how many digits are following plus 0x7f.
+For example "1" becomes "<80>1" and 42 becomes "<81>42", this ensures sorting for version numbers.

 # Installing